 5. Be ready and willing to adapt.

 Consider what that might look like for your own business if another crisis situation were to occur.
-Would you be able to pivot your business and offer new services or deliver existing services and products in a new way to maintain your customer base, for example?
-Or, would you be able to shift how you and your employees work if needed?
+Would you be able to pivot your business and offer new services or deliver existing services and products in a new way to maintain your client base, for example?
+Or, would you be able to shift how you and your associates work if needed?

 Consider talking to your business banker about possible solutions for managing cash flow now and during a crisis.
 He or she can help you shape a financial contingency plan to keep your business as healthy as possible during trying times.